 7. How much does the farmer get paid?

-The minimum price paid to the farmer is R60 per ton of carbon for the first year enrollement.
-However the payment rate is a percentage of the sales price realised by CNG, as such higher sales prices increased more carbon income to the farmer.
+The minimum price paid to the farmer is R60 per ton of carbon for the first year enrollment.
+However the payment rate is a percentage of the sales price realised by CNG, as such higher sales prices mean more carbon income to the farmer.

 8. Can my farm consultant/technical support help me get started?

 CNG has partnered with several agricultural companies and service providers who we can assist farmers depending on their needs.
 These programme partners are already working with several other farmers who you can learn from, and who can help with advice, planning and implementation.
 We have made sure that we partner with entities that are well equipped to help you get started, and are aware of how the programme’s data management works.
 If your consultant is not enrolled and equipped to guide you, please share their contact information, and we will help them get started.